Ohio police chief mourns an 'amazing police officer' who was killed during standoff - KRDO

 Officers set up a perimeter and called in negotiators and a SWAT team, Kral said.

-After two hours of negotiations, the SWAT team deployed gas.
-The suspect came out of the house with two guns and started shooting.
+After more than two hours of negotiations, the SWAT team deployed “chemical agents,” according to the department release.

+“At approximately 6:22 PM, the suspect emerged from the house with a firearm in both hands and fired shots in multiple directions, one of which struck Officer Stalker in the head,” the department said.

 “I’m sad to say that Officer Brandon Stalker was struck once and has passed away,” Kral said.